-A planned gift is a popular tool that enables individuals to fulfill their philanthropic goals, often more generously than expected.
-As the name implies, a planned gift is arranged in advance with the understanding that the beneficiary (charity) will receive a gift following the donor's death.
-Planned gifts may include life isurance policies and cash, securities, and personal and real property bequeathed in a will.
+A planned gift enables individuals to fulfill their philanthropic goals, often more generously than expected.
+A planned gift is arranged in advance with the understanding that the beneficiary (charity) will receive a gift following the donor's death.
+Planned gifts may include life insurance policies, cash, securities, and personal and real property bequeathed in a will.
+Call NHOA for more information on how you can make a planned gift at 859-277-9215.

 Anyone considering making a planned gift should discuss it with an attorney and/or financial advisor.